|

 of picking up strays, she had trouble holding a job longer

-When my parents married, she dropped out of college to
+When my parents married, my mother had dropped out of college to

 support my father while he got his degree.
 Her lack of